abhijit-c/LatinTranslations/Georgics/src/book4.md

 - What the fuck is *amantis litora myrtos*.
 Two accusative, some kind of indirect statement?

-      Nor should I have been silent about the late-flowering narcissus or the twig of the having been bent bear's foot and the pale ivy and the Mrytles that the shores are loving.
+      Nor would I have been silent about the late-flowering narcissus or the twig of the having been bent bear's foot and the pale ivy and the Mrytles that the shores are loving.